2022: 12 Days in South Africa

 For many people, 12 days in Africa just isn’t enough time.
 If you’re lucky enough to be able to stay longer, or if you decide to quit your job and become a lion tamer or rhino wrestler for the rest of your life, we’d be happy to help you extend (or cancel!) your return flight.
 We’ve been all over the area, so don’t think twice about asking where to go or what to do after your Detours trip is complete.
 Victoria Falls, the sand dunes in Namibia, Chobe Park in Botswana... many interesting destinations are close-by.

-Our Detours groups are run with a minimum of 4 travelers and up to a maximum of 15 travelers.
+Our Detours groups are run with a maximum of 16 travelers.
 Ages of group members vary but almost all our travelers are in their 30's, 40’s and 50’s.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!
 We welcome both men and women onto our trips although it’s important to know that most groups are 100% gay men.

 No problem!
 Don’t worry, at least half our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solo travelers.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a very reasonable surcharge.

-South Africa uses several different plugs shapes so it's a good idea to bring a multi-prong eletrical adapter on your trip here.
+South Africa uses several different plugs shapes so it's a good idea to bring a multi-prong electrical adapter on your trip here.
 The voltage is 230V with 50 Hz frequency.
-These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its accetable range.
+These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its acceptable range.